Mildura Surrounds

 Mildura Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Mildura Surrounds, as per the latest Census evaluation, 92.4% of dwellings were houses, with the remaining 7.5% comprising semi-detached, apartments, and other types.
-This compares to Non-Metro Vic.'s 85.6% houses and 14.3% other dwellings.
-Home ownership in Mildura Surrounds stood at 54.5%, with mortgaged dwellings at 25.0% and rented ones at 20.5%.
+In Mildura Surrounds, as per the latest Census evaluation, 92.4% of dwellings were houses, with 7.5% being semi-detached, apartments, or other types.
+In comparison, Non-Metro Vic. had 85.6% houses and 14.3% other dwellings.
+Home ownership in Mildura Surrounds was 54.5%, with mortgaged dwellings at 25.0% and rented ones at 20.5%.
 The median monthly mortgage repayment was $900, lower than Non-Metro Vic.'s average of $1,283.
-Median weekly rent in Mildura Surrounds was $150, compared to Non-Metro Vic.'s $265.
-Nationally, mortgage repayments were significantly lower at $1,863, and rents substantially below the national figure of $375.
+The median weekly rent in Mildura Surrounds was $150, significantly less than Non-Metro Vic.'s $265 and the national average of $375.
+Nationally, mortgage repayments were substantially lower at $900 compared to Australia's average of $1,863.

 Frequently Asked Questions - Housing